 - Sheet Pan Roast Pork Tenderloin with Potatoes

 - Beef Tenderloin Roast with Red Wine Sauce

 - Instant Pot Beef Pot Roast with Gravy

 This Tender Stovetop Pork Ragu is rustic, simple, and supremely delicious.
 Everything is cooked in one big pot, to savory perfection.
 This fork-tender Pork Ragu is a surefire crowd pleaser.
 Bonus: it can be made a day or two ahead of time!

-- 3 lb skinless, boneless pork shoulder/butt, cut into quarters
+- 3 pounds boneless pork shoulder/butt, cut into quarters

 - kosher salt and freshly ground black pepper

 - 2 TB olive or canola oil, divided